-The annual incentive (bonus) plan is intended to encourage and reward each executive for his contribution to the Corporation's annual business plan and for the Corporation's financial success.
-In the case of the former CEO, the Corporation's annual incentive (bonus) opportunity was in line with the lowest quartile of bonus opportunities offered by the companies included in the Comparative Group and between the lowest quartile and the median for the other NEOs.
+The annual incentive (bonus) plan is intended to encourage and reward each executive for his or her contribution to the Corporation's annual business plan and for the Corporation's financial success.

 Individual, strategic, commercial, operational and financial objectives are determined at the beginning of the year by the executive in concert with the CEO and, with respect to the CEO, in concert with the Governance & Compensation Committee.
 Each year, the Board of Directors determines the strategic, commercial, operational and financial performance targets which have to be achieved by the Corporation and its divisions in order for bonuses to be paid, the bonus amount to be paid to each executive for achieving such performance, as well as the maximum bonus amount to be paid to each executive should the targets be exceeded.